-So, it has been important for me to understand why there is such high churn in the segment, as well as what impacts their accepting, or leaving, a job.
-Is it really that they cannot understand the implications of their actions or is there something else which motivates their actions when it comes to jobs?
+So, it has been important for me to understand why there is such high churn in the segment.
+As well as what impacts their accepting, or leaving, a job.
+Is it really that they cannot understand the implications of their actions .
+Is there something else which motivates their actions when it comes to jobs?

 To set the context, Maslow’s Hierarchy of Needs divides our needs into the following ascending order: